pulibrary/dpul/architecture-decisions/0003-synchronization-via-rabbitmq.md

 Pomegranate will register a durable queue which listens to that exchange and process messages using [Sneakers](https://github.com/jondot/sneakers).

+The message will contain the following information:
+ * Collection slugs the object is a member of
+ * Manifest URL of the object
+ * change event (create / update / delete)

 ## Consequences

 * If Sneakers workers stop processing, then new documents don't make it in to